 Repton Manor Primary School is a Foundation School and so the Governing Body is the admissions authority.
-However, the Governors of Repton Manor PS will work in co-operation with Kent County Council in order to operate within the local authority's Co-ordinated Scheme for Primary Admissions.
+However, Repton Manor Primary School will work in co-operation with Kent County Council in order to operate within the local authority's Co-ordinated Scheme for Primary Admissions.